The National Redress Scheme legislation website has been publicly released, affecting Catholic church abuse victims &

 The Scheme’s legislation is complex.
 Its convoluted language puts it beyond the understanding of even the well-educated people.
 You have to be a lawyer to have any chance.
 This is probably deliberate.

 The launch of the website went ahead in test mode with a search functionality which was unreliable and unhelpful.
-This has caused a lot of frustration, adding to the stress of many survivors trying to find out what to do.
+This has caused a lot of frustration, adding to the stress of many institutional abuse survivors trying to find out what to do.

 The institutions listed in the legislation (see below) do not yet include the Catholic Church, Anglican Church, Salvation Army.
 In fact, there are no churches on the list.
 This is either because their applications are pending or they haven’t signed up to the Scheme at all.
 You won’t find the Jehovah’s Witnesses or the Latter Day Saints (Mormons) on the list either.
 Why aren’t they on the list?
 Because the Government haven’t forced the worst offending institutions to sign up.

 Whether you were abused by an institution on the public list or not, you should contact Kelso Lawyers.
 We can help you with your claim and tell you if redress is the best option for you.

 Below is the list of institutions legally signed up to the redress scheme – this information is sourced directly from the legislation.
 You can view the full legislation online.

 Participating State institutions (NSW)

 Each of the following State institutions of New South Wales is a participating institution: